 Knowing your body shape is the foundation of finding your style.
-I’ll be writing up some posts on my philosophy around wearing what you want vs dressing in what is most “flattering” but we’ve got to start at the very beginning first.
-Today I wanted to take the time to explore the fundamentals before we start expanding on what to wear.
+I’ll be writing up some posts on my philosophy around wearing what you want vs dressing in what is most “flattering” but if you want to follow the “rules”, I’ve got the formula.

 There are five basic body shapes: hourglass, straight, pear, apple and inverted triangle.
 You may see them by different names here and there, but the actual body shape is the same.

 Shapes are a little easier for our straight size friends because there aren’t typically areas of larger fat deposits trying to mask an underlying shape.
-When working with plus size women, I’ve noticed that many will categorize themselves as an apple shape simply because they have a larger tummy.
-That’s not true, ma’am and here’s how you know what you really are:
+When working with plus size women, many categorize themselves as an incorrect shape simply because they have a larger area they consider problematic.
+That’s not true, ma’am, and here’s how you know what you really are:

 We are going to look at your overall silhouette when discovering body shape, and the easiest way to do this is to imagine what the shadow behind you would look like if a light was shining directly onto your front.
-You can even literally shine a light on your back while facing a wall and see your actual shadow for reference if it helps.
+You can even literally shine a light on your back while facing a wall with your arms out and see your actual shadow for reference if it helps.

 One of the most visible shapes in fashion is the hourglass figure, but it doesn’t necessarily make it the easiest to dress.
 It can often come with a need for tailoring, especially at the waist.